-Refer to the GMP for details relating to groundwater monitoring and the inspection criteria.
+Refer to the GWMoP for details relating to groundwater monitoring and the inspection criteria.
 Refer to the CEMP for full details on reporting and record keeping requirements and processes.

-In addition to any records listed in the CEMP, the following compliance records will be kept:
+REVISION NO: D ISSUE DATE: 25/11/2023 PAGE 56 OF 68 In addition to any records listed in the CEMP, the following compliance records will be kept:

-- Laboratory records - EPL Annual Reports - Groundwater monitoring field sheets - Water treatment plant operational performance data - Records of groundwater levels and water quality testing - A six-monthly monitoring report will be compiled for the Project as outlined in the GMP. - Records of all groundwater monitoring bores and wells in the immediate vicinity of the Project sites - If any bores or monitoring locations need to change due to a damaged bore, then the replacement bore(s) will need to be added to the monitoring locations in the Revised Groundwater Modelling Report.
-This monitoring program would then be revised and approved in accordance with Section 9.1.
+- Laboratory records - EPL Annual Reports - Groundwater monitoring field sheets - Water treatment plant operational performance data - Records of groundwater levels and water quality testing - Six-monthly Construction Monitoring Report as outlined in the GWMoP. - Records of all groundwater monitoring bores and wells in the immediate vicinity of the Project - If any bores or monitoring locations need to change (i.e due to damage), then the replacement bore(s) will need to be added to the monitoring locations in the Revised Groundwater Modelling Report.
+The monitoring program would then be revised and approved in accordance with Section 9.1.